 Student Research Proposals are due Wednesday March 20, 2019

 Overview and Purpose

-The purpose of the Student Conference is to provide students with the experience of presenting their own work in a formal conference environment.
-Students are required to work with a mentor and must submit their proposals for presentation through this mentor.
+The purpose of the Student Research Conference is to provide students with the experience of presenting their own work in a formal conference environment.
+Students are required to work with a faculty mentor and must submit their proposals for presentation through this mentor.

-Estrella Mountain Community College will be hosting this year's MCCCD Student Research Conference.
-We are encouraging proposals for presentations that demonstrate research in all disciplines and subjects in the 3 designated Research Track (see below).
+Estrella Mountain Community College will be hosting this year's Maricopa Student Research Conference.
+We are encouraging proposals for presentations that demonstrate research in disciplines and subjects in the 3 designated Research Track (see below).
 There is a three-student maximum per team.
 Poster board size is determined by participants.

 Students will engage in rigorous undergraduate research with a faculty mentor and present their research in an academic conference environment.

 - Students will demonstrate critical and creative thinking by developing *original research for presentation.

 - Students will demonstrate communication mastery through presentation of their *original work.